marcominerva/MinimalHelpers/README.md

 By default, `MapEnpoints()` will scan the calling Assembly to search for classes that implement the `IRouteEndpointHandler` interface.
 If your route handlers are defined in another Assembly, you have two alternatives:

-- use the `MapEndpoints()` overload that takes the Assembly to scan as argument
+- Use the `MapEndpoints()` overload that takes the Assembly to scan as argument
 - Use the `MapEndpointsFromAssemblyContaining<T>()` extension method and specify a type that is contained in the Assembly you want to scan

 **Contribute**